sophgo/tpu-mlir/docs/quick_start/source_en/03_onnx.rst

 .. _model_transform param:

-The main parameters of ``model_transform.py`` are described as follows (for a complete introduction, please refer to the user interface chapter of the TPU-MLIR Technical Reference Manual):
+The main parameters of ``model_transform`` are described as follows (for a complete introduction, please refer to the user interface chapter of the TPU-MLIR Technical Reference Manual):

 .. list-table:: Function of model_transform parameters